Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition

 \subsection{Reliability of Spike-actionness Estimation}

-The Action Saliency Estimation module is designed to accurately estimate the spike-actionness, \ie, the highest occurrence probability of each action instance in videos.
+The Action Saliency Estimation module is designed to accurately estimate the spike-actionness, i.e., the highest occurrence probability of each action instance in videos.
 This estimation is crucial for the effectiveness of the adaptive focus mechanism in the Action/Clip Focusing modules.
 In this work, the spike-actionness of each action is determined based on the classification scores from the learned action recognition model itself.
-Initially, the action recognition model is trained under noisy weak supervision during the warm-up phase, and then further trained through our AdaFocus framework.
+Initially, the action recognition model is trained under noisy weak supervision during the warm-up phase, and then further trained through our AdaptFocus framework.

-For each action instance in a video, predictions are obtained by applying the corresponding action classifier to all video clips.
+For each action instance in a video, predictions are obtained by applying the learned action recognition model to all video clips.
 We define the top-N success ratio as the probability that the temporal positions of the top-N highest predictions for each action instance across all clips fall within the temporal boundary of the action.
 In Figure~\ref{fig:ablation_spike_estimated_accuracy_sm}, the evolution of the top-N success ratio during training is depicted.
-The red curve illustrates that even though the action classifiers are trained with noisy supervision for the initial $40$ epochs, the top-$1$ (\ie, spike-actionness estimation) success ratio achieves approximately $70\%$.
-This indicates that the classifiers after warm-up training are effective spike-actionness estimators.
-Moreover, under continued training with our AdaFocus framework, this probability further increases, highlighting the framework's effectiveness.
+The red curve illustrates that even though the action recognition model is trained with noisy supervision (i.e., without AdaptFocus) for the initial $40$ epochs, the top-$1$ (i.e., spike-actionness estimation) success ratio achieves approximately $70\%$.
+This indicates that the model after warm-up training is an effective spike-actionness estimator.
+Moreover, under continued training with our AdaptFocus framework, this probability further increases, highlighting the framework's effectiveness.

-Additionally, despite the temporal positions of the estimated spike-actionness of some action instances do not fall within their temporal boundaries (\ie, all clips within the action's temporal boundaries do not achieve the highest prediction), the high success ratios for top-$2$ and top-$3$ predictions after warm-up training indicate that clips within the action's temporal boundaries still reliably estimate high-actionness, verifying the reliability of the learned action recognition model for estimating the actionness of actions.
+Additionally, despite the temporal positions of the estimated spike-actionness of some action instances do not fall within their temporal boundaries (i.e., all clips within the action's temporal boundaries do not achieve the highest prediction), the high success ratios of top-$2$ and top-$3$ predictions after warm-up training indicate that clips within the action's temporal boundaries still estimate high-actionness, verifying the reliability of the learned action recognition model for estimating the actionness of actions.